-(1 credit hour) The purpose of this internship is to provide students the opportunity to gain valuable work experience within a technical business environment, with a focus on process construction.
+(1 - 6 credit hours) The purpose of this internship is to provide students the opportunity to gain valuable work experience within a technical business environment, with a focus on process construction.
 This experience is designed to provide opportunities for practical application of content learned throughout the program's coursework, an integral component of every Westcliff degree.